 5. What’s surprised you the most?

 The thing that’s surprised me the most is the amount of responsibility that I’ve been given.
-I think I had assumed as a recent graduate that my first job would be quite limiting, but I have found I am given the opportunity to push myself to try new things and take ownership for my own projects.
+I had always assumed it would a long time before you were given control of your work, but I‘ve been given the opportunity to push myself to try new things and take ownership for my own projects.

 6. What’s been your most valuable lesson so far?